 Timing of manure or compost application

-‘Deciding on the ‘right’ time (one of the 4Rs of nutrient stewardship) for application will depend on the situation and will be driven by agronomic, economic, environmental or neighbour considerations,’ says Trevor Wallace, nutrient management specialist with Alberta Agriculture, Forestry and Rural Economic Development.
+‘Deciding on the ‘right’ time (one of the 4Rs of nutrient stewardship) for application will depend on the situation and will be driven by agronomic, economic, environmental or neighbour considerations,’ says Trevor Wallace, nutrient management specialist with the Alberta government.

 The ‘right’ or optimal time for application in a field depends on: